 My wife and children, as I stated earlier, I would not be able to stand here if it were not for them in the eight years in my elected office with their support.
-I expect to run again for South Baffin, if the people of Kinngait and Kimmirut say yes to me.
+I expect to run again for South Baffin, with the approval of the people of Kinngait and Kimmirut.
 Thank you, Mr. Speaker.